 Upon completion of the fellowship year, teams can reapply for a second year of funding of up to $1,000.

 The fellowship is named in honor of alumnus Robert Emmet Bryan (1904-1975), a native of Newton Grove, N.C., who was a strong supporter of public service.

-Any returning, full-time undergraduate student teams at UNC are eligible to apply.
-A team can be made up of as many students as necessary, but only the four most active students should be included in the application.
-Individuals may also apply, but team applications often offer stronger proposals.
+Any returning, full-time undergraduate teams of students at UNC are eligible to apply.
 Preference will be given to projects that have not been funded prior to this fellowship.
+A team can be made up of as many students as necessary, but only the four most active students need to fill out the application.

 Academic and Community Connections

-Members of the selected teams will be enrolled in a spring service-learning course led by Dr. Micah Gilmer, clinical assistant professor of Social Innovation in the Department of Public Policy.
-The course focuses on the knowledge, resources and strategies project teams need to know in order to successfully implement social ventures.
+Members of selected teams will be enrolled in a spring course led by Dr. Micah Gilmer, clinical assistant professor of Social Innovation in the Public Policy Department.
+The course focuses exclusively on the knowledge, resources and strategies project teams need to know to successfully implement social ventures.
 Fellows will get exposure to cutting-edge techniques in applied research, team recruitment, project management, strategy and planning.
 They will also gain connections to leading social entrepreneurs in the area and around the world through class visits and intentional resource connections.

-APPLES students and staff are available for individual project consultation to provide applicants with beneficial tips on developing a project proposal, as well as helpful information on social entrepreneurship and community development strategies.
+APPLES is available for individual project consultation to provide applicants with beneficial tips on developing a project proposal, as well as helpful information on social entrepreneurship and community development strategies.

-Applications are now closed for the Bryan Social Innovation Fellowship.
+Applications for the Bryan Social Innovation Fellowship are now closed.
 Applications will open in the fall semester of 2013 for the 2014 fellowship year.